 Support for Towson’s Department of Special Education in the development of an advisory committee, funding for further course development on diversity issues and funding for speakers.

-Arts Integration and the Common Core
+Arts Integration and the Maryland Writing Project

 All SySTEMs Go

-The Daily Record recently recognized Dr. Nancy S. Grasmick as an Innovator of the Year for 2014 for her work at Towson University to create an All SySTEMs Go approach to launching every Maryland student on a college and career pathway rich in science, technology, engineering and mathematics.
+The Daily Record recognized Dr. Nancy S. Grasmick as an Innovator of the Year for 2014 for her work at Towson University to create an All SySTEMs Go approach to launching every Maryland student on a college and career pathway rich in science, technology, engineering and mathematics.